shawtan/notes/ENGL306Anotes.md

     8. to outwit or display mastery ('to school someone')

 #### Meaning Evolution
-- Metonym: refer to something they represent as the whole thing
+- Metonym: refer to something by something closely associated
     - e.g 'Ottawa' as a parliament hill
 - Metaphor: the thing said is like the thing referred to
     - Way for words to acquire new meaning
-- Generalization
+- Generalization: new meaning is broader
     - e.g 'Schooling is important' refers to every kind of education
+- Specialization: acquire new meaning that is more specific than basic meaning
+    - e.g Summer school
 - Word-class conversion: When one kind of word is used like another kind of word
     - e.g old school ('school' as adjective)
     - e.g to school someone ('school' has a verb)